There Goes My Life: Content

 The song is about a teen, who is blindsided when he finds out that his girlfriend is pregnant.
 He tells the audience that his dreams of skipping town after graduation and hanging out on the coast are ruined; in the chorus he sings, "There goes my life."
 By the next verse he is married to his girlfriend and their child is now a toddler.
 The boy discovers that it was all worth it in the end and that he loves his child more than anything.
 By the final verse, his daughter is grown up and going off to the West Coast herself.
 The father thinks as she drives away, "There goes my life, my future, my everything ..."

 Music video

 The music video was directed by Shaun Silva and premiered on CMT on October 28, 2003.
 In the video, the protagonist is a high school football player, played by Austin Chittim.
 He is met after practice by his girlfriend, with news of her pregnancy.
 The couple decide to keep the baby, who becomes a source of happiness for them.
 When she grows up, she has to leave to pursue her education.
-The grown daughter in the video is played by actress Amber Heard, while the girlfriend in flashbacks is played by Meredith McCoy.
+The grown daughter in the video is played by Amber Heard, while the girlfriend in flashbacks is played by Meredith McCoy.
 The video was shot in Manor, Texas at the old High School.